Conserving sea turtles in a changing world

-Sea turtle populations have been depleted from historical levels due to human pressures including harvest, fisheries by-catch, and habitat destruction.
-While modern conservation efforts have made headway against many historical threats, global environmental change is posing a new suite of rising challenges.
+Sea turtle populations were drastically depleted from historical (pre-Columbian) levels due to human pressures including harvest, fisheries by-catch, and habitat destruction.
+While modern conservation efforts have made headway against many of these human threats, global environmental change is posing a new suite of rising challenges.
 My research seeks to support sea turtle conservation and population recovery in the context of global change.

 During my PhD research program with the Jumby Bay Hawksbill Project in Antigua, West Indies, I studied a nesting population of hawksbill sea turtles (Eretmochelys imbricata).
 My projects focused on migratory ecology and global change biology.
 I received my PhD in summer 2021, but much of this work continues today.
 See below for more!

 Animal biotelemetry —

 Conservation, at a very fundamental level, depends on information showing where animals occur, what types of habitats they use, and how they move within said habitats.
 I use animal biotelemetry to produce this key information.
 In the above picture I am using epoxy to attach a satellite transmitter to a nesting hawksbill turtle with the help of Jumby Bay Hawksbill Project field researchers.
 We then tracked its post-reproductive migration back to its foraging area—see this map for an example migration.
 Beyond satellite transmitters, I also use other types of animal-borne sensors to generate information on three dimensional movement and energy use.

 You are what you eat!
 Ecologists leverage this relationship by using stable isotopes as ecological tracers (more on this below).
 In my postdoctoral work I am working with global leaders in sea turtle stable isotope ecology, and I am focusing on using stable isotopes as a spatial tracer (i.e., to infer where animals move to/from).
 Stay tuned for more specifics as this research unfolds.
 (Figure taken from Burgett et al. 2018).